You may submit an appeal here.

 If the editor believes the appeal should go forward, two new referees will examine your paper.
 The first referee will receive the paper as if it is a de novo submission.
 This referee will not receive any information about the paper’s history.
 A second referee will examine the entire file.
 The report from this second referee may be brief, especially if the second referee believes the initial review came to the right conclusion.
 The editor will consider the referee recommendations and then issue a decision regarding the appeal.
 This decision is final.

-We update the statistics on this page twice yearly.
+We update the statistics on this page annually.

 You are entitled to no more than two unsuccessful appeals every four years.
+This applies to the entire coauthor team.
 No exceptions!